paytm/lgr/README.md

 Variables
  - prefix : info, error , etc. from log level
  - msg : The message that was passed to log

  - ram : will give memory usage from process.memoryusage
+    Note : Removing ram from default format, since there is a pending issue in nodejs which makes process.memoryusage leave zombie FDs

  - ts : current timestamp
  - uptime : uptime of process
  - pid : process id